davewasthere/davebeer/_posts/2011-10-04-danbro-crunch-and-freeagent-switching-accountants.md

 ---
 layout: default
 title: "Danbro, Crunch and Freeagent: Switching Accountants"
-description: I try and find an accounting solution that takes care of most of the cruft I need to deal with, but isn't stupidly expensive.
+description: "I try and find an accounting solution that takes care of most of the cruft I need to deal with, but isn't stupidly expensive."
+published: true
 ---

 I've been trying to improve my accounting situation.
 When I started my company back in 2008, I originally went with Danbro accounting.
 They seemed pretty good, but I did find them quite expensive for the service I was getting.
 That said, I just needed someone quick when I first started.
 And every hour I spent fussing over accounts was a huge opportunity cost.